4h4n4-01/IBM-Telco-Customer-Churn-Prediction-Project-/README.md

-# Telco Customer Churn — ML Lab
+# Telco Customer Churn Prediction and Retention Project

 A supervised machine learning project that predicts which telecommunications customers are likely to cancel their subscription, and translates those predictions into a prioritised retention action list.